Big blinds in No-Limit Texas Hold’em

 What the big blind is

-The big blind is a mandatory bet posted by the player two seats left of the dealer button before cards are dealt.
-The small blind-the player immediately left of the dealer-posts a smaller forced bet; the big blind is typically twice that amount.
-Both blinds ensure money is in the pot and give players an immediate incentive to compete.
-The big blind sets the table’s minimum stake and kickstarts action each hand.
+The big blind is a forced bet posted by the player two seats left of the dealer button before any cards are dealt.
+The small blind, posted by the player immediately left of the dealer, is typically half that amount.
+Together the two blinds put money in the pot before anyone has a hand and give every seat a reason to fight for it.
+The big blind also sets the table’s minimum stake and starts the action clock each hand.

-The big blind posts without seeing hole cards.
-Pre-flop-the betting round before community cards-the big blind acts last after everyone else can call, raise, or fold.
-Acting last gives the big blind extra information about opponents’ intentions.
+The big blind posts blind, before seeing hole cards.
+On the preflop round (the betting round before community cards), the big blind acts last after everyone else has had a chance to call, raise, or fold.
+Acting last hands you extra information.

 How big blind size influences strategy

-The big blind sets the table minimum and directly affects pot odds-the pot size versus the cost to call.
-Larger big blinds make calls and opens more costly and increase pressure on short stacks.
-When the big blind is relatively small, players can play more speculative hands because implied costs to chase draws fall.
+The big blind sets the table minimum and pulls directly through to pot odds, the pot size versus the cost to call.
+Larger blinds make calls and opens more expensive and put pressure on short stacks.
+Smaller blinds let players see more flops with speculative hands, since the implied cost of chasing a draw falls.

 Practical effect: